 YARA rules: A continuous process

-Threat actors keep developing the malware in their arsenal, and the ReversingLabs research team continuously monitors the threat landscape for new versions that our existing YARA rules do not cover.
-When a new version is discovered, the process outilined in this post is repeated.
+Threat actors keep developing the malware in their arsenal, and the ReversingLabs malware research team continuously monitors the threat landscape for new versions that our existing YARA rules do not cover.
+When a new version is discovered, the process outlined in this post is repeated.
 The YARA rule is then updated to keep pace with the new threats in the never ending cat-and-mouse game known as malware analysis.